Good People of vitruta: Ecem Korkmaz Gelal

-Ecem Korkmaz Gelal, the new member of Good People of Vitruta, answered the questions we directed to her.
+The newest member of Good People of vitruta, Ecem Korkmaz Gelal, answered the questions we directed to her.

 Welcome Ecem.
 Let us introduce you to those who follow Good People of Vitruta.
 Who is Ecem Korkmaz Gelal?
 What does he do, how did he start, how does he continue?